 The main task of mixing recorded music is to balance the relative volume of the sounds in your mix.
 We all have the ability to perceive relative volume; it is simply ascertaining whether a given sound is "louder" or "quieter" relative to another.
 Mixing live music is also about adjusting the relative volume of the sounds or instruments in your mix.
 But, among others, there is a significant difference in a live mix.
 A live mix is also greatly concerned with the absolute volume of the mix elements.

 In the last 15 years there has been a major change in how popular music is created and therefore how it sounds.
-I believe that the core of this change is that the traditional connection between time and music has been radically shifted.
-It has been driven by the adoption of the digital audio workstation (DAW) as the default platform for music production.
+I believe that the core of this change is that the traditional connection between time and music has been radically altered.
+This change has been driven by the adoption of the digital audio workstation (DAW) as the default platform for music production.

 As a music creator I strive for maximum sound quality in my recordings.
 In this quest I've been known to obsess over minute details of digital audio sampling theory, or become convinced that I must have the latest expensive gizmo for my projects to have the "big label sound."
 Sometimes though we miss the forest for the trees, and there are simple issues causing major havoc with our sound.
 Since this is my first post I thought I would write about a such a scenario that is happening all to frequently.
 I call it Audio Viral Infection.
 Symptoms include fuzzy hi-hats, collapsed dynamics, and all around poopy sound.
 What is going on here?
 Read more »